Our courses are suitable for practitioners, educators, and organisations seeking reflective professional development rather than clinical training.

 Wellbeing practitioners working in child-centred settings

-A separate version of this course is available, by enquiry, for those working with young people aged 12 and over.
+A separate version of this course is available by enquiry for those working with young people aged 12 and over.

-This course may be offered:
+Delivery may be offered:

 On scheduled dates, or